TOGETHER, WE

 SAVE LIVES

-Our Club holds meetings every Monday with the exception of holidays.
-The meetings take place at either Noon or 6 PM in the evening at St. Barnabas Episcopal Church, located at 1187 Wyatt Way NW.
+Our club holds meetings every Monday with the exception of holidays.
+The meetings take place at either Noon or 6 PM in the evening at Bainbridge Island Rowing, 281 Brien Dr SE, Bainbridge Island, WA 98110.

 Once a month we hold a Monday meeting at a different and unique venue on our beautiful island.
 View our club calendar here for time and location.
-Many of our meetings are also shown on Zoom.
-Sign up for our newsletter HERE.
+Many of our meetings also include a Zoom option.
+Sign up for our newsletter to stay up-to-date on club activity HERE.

 Rotary is a global network of 1.2 million neighbors, friends, leaders, and problem-solvers who come together to make positive, lasting change in communities at home and abroad.